wibom/docsify-airgapped/readme.md

 ## Make off-line using the script `customize.sh`

-- Prettify all previous work by
+- Prettify all previous work by:
-	- Writing up the commands used in a script: `customize.sh`
+	- Writing up the commands used in a script: `customize.sh`.
-	- Modify dockerfile to ADD the script and RUN it at build time
+	- Modify dockerfile to ADD the script and RUN it at build time.
-		- This adds all external assets to `/tmp/static/` within the container
+		- This adds all external assets to `/tmp/static/` within the container.
-	- Modify the run-script to copy `tmp/static` to `/docs/.docsify`
+	- Modify the run-script to copy `tmp/static` to `/docs/.docsify`.
 		- We have not solved the UID/GID-mapping; the `.docsify`-directory volume mapped under `/docs` is owned by root on the host...

 > As the next step: try and add emojis, like we did last time :)
 >

+# Todo
+[ ] add syntax-hightligh for all languages.
+	- See previous attempt.
+- Is there a mermaid-plugin we can add?